 3-22-1816 Cheshire, USA - 12-14-1872 New York, USABack to Artist IndexView Artists Paintings

-In 1840, along with Asher Durand and John William Casilear, John Frederick Kensett traveled to Europe in order to study painting.
-There he met and traveled with Benjamin Champney.
-The two sketched and painted throughout Europe, refining their talents.
-During this period, Kensett developed an appreciation and affinity for 17th century Dutch landscape painting.
-Kensett and Champney returned to the United States in 1847.
+In 1840, at the age of twenty-four, he along with friends Asher Durand and John William Casilear, and Thom Rossiter sailed to Europe to study painting.
+There he met and traveled with Benjamin Champney, visiting artists, and art museums, and refining their talents as they sketched and painted throughout England, France, Germany, Switzerland, and Italy while sending their art back to America to be exhibited or sold.
+During this period, John Frederick Kensett developed an appreciation and fondness for seventeenth-century Dutch landscape painting.
+Kensett and Champney's long European trip came to an end in 1847 when they returned to the United States.

-John Frederick Kensett is most closely associated with the "second generation" of the Hudson River School.
-Along with Sanford Robinson Gifford, Fitz Henry Lane, Jasper Francis Cropsey, Martin Johnson Heade and others, the works of the "Luminists", as they came to be known, were characterized by unselfconscious, nearly invisible brushstrokes used to convey the qualities and effects of atmospheric light.
+John Frederick Kensett is associated with the Hudson River School's "second generation" of painters which included Sanford Robinson Gifford, Fitz Henry Lane, Jasper Francis Cropsey, and Martin Johnson Heade, they came to be known as the Luminists, oil paintings characterized by invisible brushstrokes used to convey the qualities and effects of atmospheric light.

-In 1851 John Frederick Kensett painted a monumental canvas of Mount Washington that has become an icon of White Mountain art.
-Mount Washington from the Valley of Conway was purchased by the American Art Union, made into an engraving by James Smillie, and distributed to 13,000 Art Union subscribers throughout the country.
-Other artists painted copies of this scene from the print.
+In 1851 John Frederick Kensett painted a monumental oil painting that has become an icon of White Mountain art.
+Mount Washington from the Valley of Conway was purchased by the American Art Union, then made into an engraving, and sent to its 13,000 subscribers throughout the country.
+The AAU was a subscription-based union with the function of educating the public about the latest trends in American art.
+For five dollars a year, (equal $150 today) the members of the AAU received a copy of the minutes, free admission to their Gallery, and one engraving from an original piece of art by a contemporary American artist.
+Other artists painted reproductions of this painting from the engraving.
 Currier and Ives published a similar print in about 1860.
-This single painting by Kensett helped to popularize the White Mountain region of New Hampshire.
+This painting by Kensett helped to popularize the White Mountain region of New Hampshire as a tourist destination.